 SCT is a promising approach for the treatment of TMJ-OA and for the regeneration of full thickness cartilage and osteochondral defects in the TMJ.5 Mesenchymal stem cells (MSCs) are naturally present in both the cartilage and the synovial fluid of the TMJ.
 This may indicate the constant regeneration of the structures of the joint.
 The administration of MSCs can supplement chondroblast deficiencies and stimulate cartilage regeneration.
-Intra-articular administration of MSCs is effective in relieving pain and increasing the using SCT in the treatment of large-joint osteoarthritis; similar therapeutic principles should apply in the treatment of the temporomandibular joint.
+Intra-articular administration of MSCs is effective in relieving pain and increasing the range of motion of the mandible.6 Orthopedic surgeons are using SCT in the treatment of large-joint osteoarthritis; similar therapeutic principles should apply in the treatment of the temporomandibular joint.